Zulkhuu/reinforcement-learning/BananaCollector/docs/Report.md

 PyTorch based implementation of DQN agent from Udacity's Deep Reinforcement Learning nanodegree course's GitHub [page](https://github.com/udacity/deep-reinforcement-learning/tree/master/dqn/solution) was used as a baseline code.
 Original source code was intended for solving OpenAI gym's Lunar Lander problem with vanilla DQN algorithms.

-In this project, Agent will try to solve Unity's [Banana Collector](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#banana-collector) world efficiently with Double DQN algorithm.
+In this project, Agent is modified to solve Unity's [Banana Collector](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#banana-collector) world.
+To improve the efficiently of the agent, Double DQN algorithm was used.

 Full implementation of Double DQN agent can be found in [ddqn_agent.py](https://github.com/Zulkhuu/reinforcement-learning/tree/master/BananaCollector/agents/ddqn_agent.py) file.

+ Other improvements over DQN algorithms such as: Prioritized Experience Replay and Dueling Q Networks are planned to be added in future.

 # Hyperparameter tuning

+To get best result from the agent, it is important to find optimal values for some of the hyperparameters such as learning rate, batch size and replay buffer size.
-For tuning some of the most important hyperparameters, A hyperparameter optimization framework [Optuna](https://optuna.org/) was used.
+In order to tune those hyperparameters, A hyperparameter optimization framework [Optuna](https://optuna.org/) was used.
 Since Optuna framework comes as a native Python package, it can be integrated effortlessly with current implementation.

 Hyperparameter tuning was run with following setup: